The Public Relations BlogPublic RelationsMarketing PRExtra Mile PR Strategy: Wow Your Customers

 • Morton’s Steakhouse.
 In 2011, a Twitter user jokingly tweeted to Morton’s Steakhouse asking if they could meet him at the airport with a steak when he landed.
 To the user’s surprise, Morton’s Steakhouse sent a tuxedoed server to the airport with a full meal, including a 24 oz.
 Porterhouse steak, shrimp, potatoes, bread, and silverware.
 5Chan, C. (2011, August 19).
 After tweeting about it, Morton’s Steakhouse met a man with a steak at the airport.
 Gizmodo. … Continue reading

 • Patagonia.
 Patagonia is an outdoor clothing and gear company known for its commitment to CSR.
-In addition to producing high-quality products, the company also offers free repairs for any Patagonia item, regardless of how old it is.
+In addition to producing high-quality products, the company also offers free repairs for any Patagonia item, regardless of how its age.
 This helps customers save money and encourages them to keep using and repairing their Patagonia items rather than buying new ones.

 • The Container Store.
 The Container Store is a retail store that specialises in storage and organisation products.
 The company is known for its exceptional customer service, including a policy of allowing customers to return any item at any time for any reason.
 This policy encourages customers to try products without fear of commitment and builds trust with the brand.